 \section{Method}

-We consider a population of GW sources, each described by the source-frame parameters $\vtheta$ (such as redshift $z$, sky position $\hat{\Omega}$, and binary masses $m_1,\, m_2$), which globally follow a population distribution $p_{\rm pop}(\vtheta \given \vlambda)$ described by hyperparameters $\vlambda$.
-Given a data set of $N$ independent GW detections $\{\vdataGW_i\}$, the likelihood of $\vlambda$ can be obtained with the hierarchical Bayesian formalism \citep{Loredo2004,Mandel2019,Vitale2022}:
+We consider a population of GW sources, each described by the source-frame parameters, $\vtheta$ (such as redshift $z$, sky position $\hat{\Omega}$, and binary masses $m_1,\, m_2$), which globally follow a population distribution, $p_{\rm pop}(\vtheta \given \vlambda)$, described by hyperparameters, $\vlambda$.
+Given a dataset of $N$ independent GW detections, $\{\vdataGW_i\}$, the likelihood of $\vlambda$ can be obtained with the hierarchical Bayesian formalism \citep{Loredo2004,Mandel2019,Vitale2022}

 where $p(\vdataGW_i \given \vtheta, \vlambda)$ is the likelihood of individual GW events, and the selection function is defined as